Beirut Port Project - HFF Lebanon

 For this reason, the Honor Frost Foundation envisioned the Beirut Port Project (BPP) to assist current and future archaeological teams working in the city.
 In support of the Directorate General of Antiquities of Lebanon (DGA), the BPP aims to compile a thorough overview of previous archaeological, historical, and geomorphological investigations of the historic port site of Beirut.
-This involves a review of all published material, as well as a consideration of unpublished grey reports, and their incorporation into a unified and transposable GIS.
+This involves a review of all previous work conducted at the port city, and the incorporation of available data into a unified and transposable GIS.
 Through a collaboration with the DGA and other associated parties, including the Maritime Endangered Archaeology in the Middle East and North Africa Project (MarEA) and the Endangered Archaeology in the Middle East and North Africa Project (EAMENA), this review makes possible an analysis of the port city encompassing the wider maritime cultural landscape.

 Specifically, the primary research objective of the BPP is to provide a holistic characterisation of the maritime cultural landscape of Beirut that could potentially serve as a working template for all organisations involved in salvage operations and cultural heritage management projects, and provide the DGA with a GIS of all previous work conducted in Beirut.
 Additionally, the BPP is being conducted in affiliation with EAMENA and MarEA to work towards a unified and relatable GIS across multiple projects.
 This endeavour represents one part of a larger, multi-disciplinary effort by a number of organizations in collaboration with the DGA to record, conserve, and maintain the maritime cultural heritage of Beirut.